 To be appointed the applicant will meet the criteria of psychotherapist according to Finnish legislations (decree 1012/2012) and – if not having systemic family therapy training – has relevant experience in working with families in dialogical practice.
 During the training program the participant has to be able to conduct psychotherapy with families and/or single clients.
 To be admitted the applicant has to pass the admission interview, in which his/her suitability for psychotherapy work will be evaluated.

-All the candidates that pass the criteria for training will be interviewed individually during the first two weeks of April 2018.
-The information of acceptance will be sent to the participants before 1st of May 2018.
+All the candidates that pass the criteria for training will be interviewed individually before the first week of April 2020.
+The information of acceptance will be sent to the participants before 26th of April 2020.

 The members of the board of the psychotherapy training in the Psychotherapy Research and Training centre at the University of Jyväskylä will act as the ethical board.